mariusor/mpris-scrobbler/README.md

 First, install the correct repository for your operating system from COPR.
 Then, install the `mpris-scrobbler` package with your package manager of choice.

+### Ubuntu 18.04

+Install the dependencies:

+    sudo apt install libevent-2.1-6 libevent-dev libdbus-1-dev dbus dbus-user-session libcurl4 libcurl4-openssl-dev libjson-c-dev libjson-c3 meson

+Restart after this to allow `dbus-user-session` to take effect.

+Clone the repo, then follow the instructions under **Compile from source**.

+For initial sign-up it behaves a little weirdly so **Usage** is slightly different the first time when signing onto a service:

+    systemctl --user enable --now mpris-scrobbler.service
+    systemctl --user start mpris-scrobbler.service

+then try to start a session first, since requesting a token fails if you try to do that first:

+    mpris-scrobbler-signon session <service>
+    mpris-scrobbler-signon token <service>

+It might be necessary to confirm that your service is enabled and that a session with the token validated is running at this point:

+    systemctl --user enable --now mpris-scrobbler.service
+    mpris-scrobbler-signon session <service>

+From here on you should be scrobbling without interruption.

 ### Compile from source

 To compile the scrobbler manually, you need to already have installed the dependencies mentioned above.